The big pay-off: How balloon payments work

 How balloon payments work

-Commonly, particularly when securing a car loan, working out how to pay back the loan itself can be tricky.
-Itโ€™s why lenders spend their time explaining all the terms.
+When you secure a car loan, working out how to pay back the loan itself is very important.
+Itโ€™s why lenders spend their time explaining all the terms to make sure you’re aware of everything in the fine print.

 One way to make repayments easier to manage on a long-term basis is to agree to a balloon payment.
-What this does is allow the recipient to make one large payment at the end of the repayment schedule at the expense of smaller monthly.
+What this does is allow the recipient to make one large payment at the end of the repayment schedule at the expense of smaller monthly payments.

 On most occasions, the balloon fee presents a sizeable chunk of the loan amount but not more than the instalments themselves.
 The fee itself is often between 20%-40% of the total value of the loan.

-Once these terms are agreed upon, the recipient can receive their vehicle whilst paying off its value as time progresses.
+Once these terms are agreed upon, the recipient can receive their vehicle while paying off its value every month.

 Advantages of a balloon payment

 For many, agreeing to a balloon payment comes down to one main ploy.
-It keeps monthly expenditure down making life easier in other facets of life.
+It keeps monthly expenditure down making life easier in other areas.

-With any other bill, knowing your loan payment is there just adds to the outgoings in your household.
-With interest rates and cost of living higher than ever before, every last penny counts.
+With any other bill, your loan repayment adds to the outgoings in your household.
+With the cost of living higher than ever before, every last cent counts.

-By inserting a balloon payment into the contract, you can not only reduce the regular payments being made by tens or hundreds of dollars but also put that to other key means.
+By putting a balloon payment into the contract, you reduce the regular payments being made which you can use to put towards groceries, rent or other expenses.
 Alternatively, you can put those savings aside into a separate fund, especially for paying off the amount at the end of the repayment schedule.

 However, thatโ€™s not the only trick of having it.
-If you have owned your car for several years, thereโ€™s a good chance that its overall value has dropped tremendously since then.
+If you have owned your car for several years, thereโ€™s a good chance that its overall value has dropped since you bought it.
 That means, that instead of spending large amounts to pay off the balloon fee, you can sell the vehicle instead.

-If you sell the vehicle for a substantial fee, that money can go to paying off the balloon fee meaning that you might be able to save money saved for it on other ventures.
+If you sell the vehicle for a decent fee, that money can go to paying off the balloon fee meaning that you might be able to used money saved for it on other ventures.
 It effectively nullifies the feeโ€™s existence.

 Disadvantages of a balloon payment

-Just because a balloon payment could potentially save you money, it isnโ€™t a guarantee that will ultimately do so.
+Just because a balloon payment could potentially save you money, it isnโ€™t a guarantee that will.
 Having a fixed lump sum to pay is never going to be easy โ€“ particularly when you know it has been there for several years.

 For the unprepared, trying to pay off a large fee at once can be extremely difficult.
-If you find the fee deadline approaching and you canโ€™t pay it, you may have to look at other options including refinancing.
+If you find the fee deadline approaching and you canโ€™t pay it, you may have to look at other options including refinancing and taking out another loan.

-It means that when you are looking into finalizing your car loan, check the payment schedule and see whether a balloon fee is worth it โ€“ particularly if your plan stretches over 3-5 years.
+It means that when you are looking into finalising your car loan, check the payment schedule and see whether a balloon fee is worth it โ€“ particularly if your plan stretches over a few years.

 Paying off the balloon payment